S. H. Godbole: Watercolor

-After retirement around 1942, Godbole established his art studio in a farm house on the outskirts of Pune on the Puna Bombay road.
-There he created an idyllic atmosphere and continued to make watercolour masterpieces.
-His grandson, Mumbiram, described the romantic atmosphere that prevailed in that farm house art studio.
-Mumbiram wholeheartedly credits Godbole for the early influences and training that he received.
-Godbole was famous for painting Indian rural scenes.
-Many of them involved bullock carts a favorite theme of his paintings in the 1940s.
+Post-retirement

-An example for this period of his life is the painting "Bullock Cart Caravan returning home at sundown" which Godbole made when he was residing at his farm house.
-Godbole developed an impressionistic hands-on approach.
-Through blobs of the brush an impression is created.
+After his retirement around 1942, Godbole established his art studio in a farmhouse on the outskirts of Pune, along the Pune-Mumbai road.
+His grandson, Mumbiram, described the atmosphere that prevailed in that studio.
+Mumbiram credits Godbole for his early influences and training.
+Godbole was known for painting Indian rural scenes, with bullock carts being a recurring theme in his works of the 1940s.

-Indian movie maker K. Narayan Kale had hung this painting on top of his bed in his house in Pune.
+A painting from this period is "Bullock Cart Caravan returning home at sundown", created while he resided at his farmhouse.
+Godbole developed an impressionistic approach, creating impressions through distinct brushwork.

 Last years

-Much of Godbole's work was damaged during the great floods that inundated Pune when the Panshet and Khadakwasla Dams broke in July 1961.
-Godbole's daughter Anjani and grandson Mumbiram salvaged and restored some of his great body of works.
-In the second half of the 20th century Indian art came under the western influence of abstraction and distortion led by the Bombay Progressive Artists' Group.
-Classical art was relegated to oblivion.
-Artist Godbole's last years were spent in indebtedness.
-He was forced to sell his farm house.
-He died in 1972 unknown to the art world.
+Much of Godbole's work was damaged during the floods that inundated Pune when the Panshet and Khadakwasla Dams broke in July 1961.
+His daughter Anjani and grandson Mumbiram salvaged and restored some of his works.
+In the second half of the 20th century, Indian art came under the Western influence of abstraction and distortion, led by the Bombay Progressive Artists' Group.
+Classical art's prominence diminished.
+Godbole's final years were spent in indebtedness, and he was forced to sell his farmhouse.
+He died in 1972 with diminished recognition within the art world.